New York, United States

 Member Since: 07/25/2012

 Sergio Troncoso is the author of The Last Tortilla and Other Stories, Crossing Borders: Personal Essays, and the novels The Nature of Truth and From This Wicked Patch of Dust.
 He co-edited Our Lost Border: Essays on Life Amid the Narco-Violence.
 Among the numerous awards he has won are the Premio Aztlan Literary Prize, Southwest Book Award, Bronze Award for Essays from ForeWord Reviews, International Latino Book Award, and Bronze Award for Multicultural Fiction from ForeWord Reviews.
-He has taught writing workshops at the Yale Writers’ Workshop in New Haven, Connecticut and the Hudson Valley Writers’ Center in Sleepy Hollow, New York.
+For many years, he has taught at the Yale Writers’ Workshop in New Haven, Connecticut and the Hudson Valley Writers’ Center in Sleepy Hollow, New York.

 The son of Mexican immigrants, Troncoso was born in El Paso, Texas and now lives in New York City.
 He graduated magna cum laude from Harvard College and received two graduate degrees in international relations and philosophy at Yale University.
 He won a Fulbright scholarship to Mexico, where he studied economics, politics, and literature.
 He was inducted into the Hispanic Scholarship Fund’s Alumni Hall of Fame and the Texas Institute of Letters.
 The El Paso City Council voted unanimously to rename the Ysleta public library branch in honor of Sergio Troncoso.
 He has served as a judge for the PEN/Faulkner Award for Fiction and the New Letters Literary Awards in the Essay Category.